 Nothing I can think of.

-Describe some of your key routines or habits that you have to keep you going?
+Describe some of your key routines or habits that keep you going.

 Accountability.
 I have a writing partner and we exchange pages every Sunday.
 I have a writer’s group and we exchange pages as well.
 The writer’s group has been going for two years, twice a month, and it has kept me on point.